-About 35% of the conventional cost of extracting sugar from sweet sorghum is the cost of crushing the stalks.
+About 35% of the conventional cost of extracting sugar from sweet sorghum or sugarcane is the cost of crushing the stalks.
 The CelloFuel method is a much less expensive way to get the sugar from the stalks while simultaneously fermenting these sugars to ethanol.
 The CelloFuel reagent reduces the energy needed to crush the stalks.